 to me, feel

 free to email me alerting me to your application and providing some

 details about your interests.
 I collect such emails that I receive

 and look at them together during the graduate admissions process.

 I do not have time to reply personally

 to such emails.
 In particular,

-While I have some resources for supporting graduate students as research assistants I have not given such support to entering Ph.D. students.
+I do not have money to provide financial support for entering Ph.D. students.
 Such students are usually supported by departmental TAs or fellowships, or (for CS students) research assistantships connected with one of the departmental laboratories.